On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Trajectory of

 For the same parameter values, the left side of Figure \ref{fig:XM1-M6} shows the curves $-\tilde X_1(t)$, $\Im(\phi_{c,d}(t))$ with $c=2$, $d=5$, and one can note the similarities between the two figures.
 On the right-hand side, we have the fingerprint of the scaled $\tilde X_1(t)$ with $b_{n,M}$ as the approximation of its Fourier coefficients.
-Here, the dominating points shown in red color belong to the set $\Acd$ and can be seen distributed around the value $1/2$ while the rest around the value 0.
+The dominating points shown in red color belong to the set $\Acd$ and can be seen distributed around the value $1/2$ while the rest around the value 0.
+A similar behaviour is observed for $\tilde{\nu}(t)$ as well.